c-f-h/c-f-h.github.io/hugosite/content/post/connect-4/index.md

 The computer opponent is a neural network trained using reinforcement learning.
 It was exported to ONNX and now runs right here in your browser.
 See [Connect-Zero]({{<relref connect-zero>}}) and the follow-up posts for details.

+This isn't a particularly strong model yet: it still has many tactical and strategic blind spots.
+We'll train much stronger models over the course of the series.